 His clinical and surgical activity focuses on oncologic surgery, mainly Hepato-Pancreato-Biliary (HPB).
 HIPEC and PIPAC (minimally invasive Pressurised Intraperitoneal Aerosol Chemotherapy) are performed in his department.
 Nicolas’ research interests include innovative treatment of liver metastasis, minimally invasive approaches and the entire perioperative management.
 His department is recognised as an international leader in nutrition and Enhanced Recovery After Surgery (ERAS) programmes and he is Chair of Implementation on the ERAS Society Executive Board.
 In postgraduate education, Nicolas is a member of the Faculty at IRCAD-EITS in Strasbourg, France and Taiwan.
 He serves as an expert at the French National Institute for Cancer (INCA

 University of Birmingham, UK

 Derek Alderson is an emeritus Professor of Surgery at the University of Birmingham.
 He was Professor of Surgery at the University of Bristol from 1997 to 2005 before becoming the Barling Professor of Surgery and Head of Department in Birmingham, a post he held until October 2015.
 He is former President of the Association of Upper Gastrointestinal Surgeons of Great Britain and Ireland and was President of the Royal College of Surgeons of England from 2017 to 2020.
-Before joining the Society’s Executive Committee in summer 2021, Derek was Editor-in-Chief of BJS and, more recently, BJS Open.
+Before joining the Foundation’s Executive Committee in summer 2021, Derek was Editor-in-Chief of BJS and, more recently, BJS Open.

 Julio Mayol, PhD, Professor of Surgery